 In 2004, another "large cent," a pristine example of the 1793 Liberty Cap wreath design, sold at auction for about $391,000.
 This coin has sharp details and shows Lady Liberty with a modest cap.
 On the back, there's a wreath.

-There's a sad reason this year of penny is worth so much.
+There's a sad reason that this year's penny is worth so much.
 In addition to being the first full year of minting and one of the oldest pennies you can find, it represents the historical events of the time.
 As this penny was being minted, a yellow fever epidemic swept through Washington, shutting down the minting operation.
 This meant very few were made.
-Sadly, the yellow fever took the life of the engraver of this coin, Joseph Wright.
+Sadly, yellow fever took the life of the engraver of this coin, Joseph Wright.

 Coins that represent the history surrounding them can be especially valuable.
 Look for pennies that were minted during major historic events, such as pandemics, wars, disasters, and other dramatic happenings.